How to Enable Ray Tracing in Minecraft

 Minimum Requirements for Minecraft Ray Tracing

 You should think about your particular graphics card if you want to run Minecraft RTX.
-As you’ve been forewarned, ray tracing is a very resource-demanding feature.
-According to Nvidia, you should go with the GeForce RTX 2060 or newer if you want things to run smoothly.
-With this in mind, here’s a list of graphics cards that are RTX-compatible.
+Ray tracing is a very resource-demanding feature; according to Nvidia, you should go with the GeForce RTX 2060 or newer if you want things to run smoothly.
+With this information in mind, here’s a list of graphics cards that are RTX-compatible.

 - GeForce RTX 2060